dvsa/mot-docs/source/documentation/overview/introduction.md

 # Technical Overview

-The key areas covered in this documentation set are:
+The key areas covered in this overview are:

 * **Technologies** Technologies used within the MTS
 * **Components** The key components of the MTS